The Evolution of Card Collecting

 20th Century Tobacco (1900s-1910s)

 Tobacco cards returned in the early 20th century, though they didn’t really surface in earnest until the later part of the decade.
+If there’s a golden era of pre-war cards, this time period and these issues are certainly it for many collectors, rivaled only by the gum cards of the 1930s.

 From 1909-1914, tobacco cards were wildly popular.
 Cards appeared in all kinds of tobacco products but those in cigarette packages were the ones seen the most.
 Today, tobacco cards are among the most collected pre-war cards in general.